axodevelopment/RHAMQ-Tutorials/HA/leader-follower/readme.md

 - Basic familiarity with OpenShift projects, ServiceAccounts, and Secrets
 - Oracle database image or a container image that can be used in OpenShift
 - (Optional) Existing TLS certificates.
 Otherwise, you can generate or fetch sample certificates.

 ---

+## Summary

+We are setting up a leader-follower architecture for ActiveMQ Artemis brokers that share a lock on a single Oracle database, ensuring only one active broker at a time.
+These instructions walk through creating and configuring OpenShift projects, securing them via ServiceAccounts and SCCs, and deploying the Oracle DB.
+After the database initializes, TLS certificates are prepared so that the brokers can communicate securely.
+Finally, the peer brokers are deployed in a way that one broker becomes active while the others remain on standby, awaiting failover if the leader goes offline.

+---

+## Diagrams

+---